Table Of Content

-Yet, being able to design a website — with or without code — does not always assure a good end product.
+Being a designer, you need to understand that website development — with or without code — does not always assure a good end product.
 That’s because web design is not only an art but also a science.
 It requires a blend of creativity, a sense of aesthetics, and UX design psychology.

 Let’s take a look at why smart brands prefer to hire professional designers and web development services for their business websites, and what happens when they don’t.

 A bad website is not simply a matter of what is aesthetically pleasing and what is not, as these debates are entirely subjective.
-However, for a website to be good, it has to consider the aspect of user experience.
+However, for a website to be good, it has to exactly know about the elements that can offer a poor user experience.

 How easy it is for the user to navigate through the website, how effectively the website attracts the user towards the important aspects of the website, such as the CTAs.
 Does the website have a cluttered layout or not?
 Are the typefaces, the fonts, consistent or not?